jay-euints/biont-docs-temp/faq.md

 ### Can bionts breed?

 The architecture supports it via `BiontLineage.set_parents(child, parent_a, parent_b)`.
-The exact breeding mechanic (vitality cost, eligibility, cooldown) is implemented at the soul level — lineage just records the relationship.
+The exact breeding mechanic (vitality cost, eligibility, cooldown) is implemented at the soul level, lineage just records the relationship.
 Specifics will be exposed in the frontend once the breeding contract paths are live.

 ### How many parents per child?

-Up to two.
-Both are sealed when set; can't be changed after.
+Up to two parents.
+Both are sealed when set; this cannot be changed after.

 ### Does my biont's reputation pass to its child?